arttumiettinen/fast-thickmap-imagej/readme.md

 Building
 --------

 Eclipse project files and a .jardesc file are provided along with the repository.
-Please use File->Import->General->Existing Projects into Workspace wizard to import the project to your Eclipse workspace.
+Please use "File->Import->General->Existing Projects into Workspace" wizard to import the project to your Eclipse workspace.

+Remember to compile for Java runtime that is compatible with ImageJ/Fiji!